8 releases

 Number

-Any key can be specified by using the USB usage ID in decimal or hex.
-For example: Z has a usage ID of "29", which can also be specified as "0x1d".
+Any key can be specified by using the USB Usage ID in hex.
+For example: Z has a

 Powerful applications to remap macOS keys like Karabiner-Elements are often overkill for simple remappings.
 Additionally, they can sometimes take a while to support the latest macOS version.
 I wanted a simple reliable solution.